 An American Marriage by Tayari Jones

-Note: I received an advanced copy of An American Marriage from the publisher for review consideration.
+Note: I received a copy of An American Marriage from the publisher for review consideration.

 Newlyweds Celestial and Roy are the embodiment of both the American Dream and the New South.
 He is a young executive, and she is an artist on the brink of an exciting career.
 But as they settle into the routine of their life together, they are ripped apart by circumstances neither could have imagined.
 Roy is arrested and sentenced to twelve years for a crime Celestial knows he didn’t commit.
 Though fiercely independent, Celestial finds herself bereft and unmoored, taking comfort in Andre, her childhood friend, and best man at their wedding.
 As Roy’s time in prison passes, she is unable to hold on to the love that has been her center.
 After five years, Roy’s conviction is suddenly overturned, and he returns to Atlanta ready to resume their life together.

 This was the first book I read in 2018!
 While I laid sick in bed, I poured over the lives of Roy, Celestial, and Andre.
 And damn was it good.

 Roy and Celestial are success stories.
 Roy was able to get out of his hometown, go to university, and become a business man.
 He was on the up-and-up, living in the big city of Atlanta, and now he has the perfect home life.
 Celestial is an artist from a wealthy family, making a name for herself.
 Together, they are the epitome of the American Dream.

 From the beginning, you know what’s coming.
 There is foreshadowing throughout as Celestial and Roy travel to visit Roy’s parents in Louisiana.
 There, something goes horribly wrong and Roy is arrested.
 He’s innocent, but he is sentenced to twelve years in prison.